hashicorp/terraform/website/source/docs/configuration/variables.html.md

 Variables can be collected in files and passed all at once using the `-var-file=foo.tfvars` flag.

-If a "terraform.tfvars" file is present in the current directory, Terraform automatically loads it to populate variables.
-If the file is named something else, you can use the -var-file flag directly to specify a file.
-These files are the same syntax as Terraform configuration files.
-And like Terraform configuration files, these files can also be JSON.
-The format for variables in `.tfvars` files is [HCL](/docs/configuration/syntax.html#HCL), with top level key/value pairs:
+If a file named `terraform.tfvars` is present in the current directory, Terraform automatically loads it to populate variables.
+If the file is named something else, you can pass the path to the file using the the `-var-file` flag.

+Variables files use HCL or JSON to define variable values.
+Strings, lists or maps may be set in the same manner as the default value in a `variable` block in Terraform configuration.
+For example:

 ```
 foo = "bar"